stars-and-signs/stars-and-signs/docs/core_rules/10-consequences.md

 # Wounds

 Wounds represent the lasting repercussions of a protagonist reaching a breaking point, or suffering a lasting injury, trauma, or indignity.
-Unlike Despair or Moods, which model immediate strain, Wounds track enduring consequences.
+Unlike Despair, which models immediate strain, Wounds track enduring consequences.

-Wounds are Temporary Negative Traits that apply a \-1B Circumstance penalty to all Checks using Abilities of the same category as the Wound.
 Wounds come in three types: Physical, Mental, or Social.

+Wounds are Temporary Negative Traits that can have a severity of Minor, Major, or Critical.
+Minor Wounds apply a \-1B Circumstance penalty to all Checks using Abilities of the same category as the Wound, as is typical for a Negative Trait.
+Major Wounds apply an additional \-1B Circumstance, for a total of \-2B.
+Critical Wounds apply \-3B Circumstance total.

-Wounds remain until they are cleared or they escalate into a Lingering Wound.
+Wounds remain until they are cleared.

 ## **Suffering Wounds**

-Wounds occur when suffering Despair while Broken or when suffering Fallout while taking an Action with high Stakes.
+Wounds occur when suffering Despair while Broken or when suffering Fallout while taking an Action or Reaction with high Stakes.

 ## **Recovery**